shamikasule/sql-challenge/README.md

 * [Code Examples](#codeexamples)

 ## General info
-This is a SQL data analysis project.
+This is a SQL data analysis project of a company's employee/departments data.
-There are six data files in .csv format.
-The goal is to sketch ERD of tables & analyze the organization's employees data.
+The goal is to review the six .csv files, sketch ERD of tables - define datatypes, primary keys, foreign keys, get the data in SQL tables & analyze it to inspect the information asked.

 ## Technologies
 Project is created with: